 The remaining advantage comes from lower construction and manufacturing costs, cheaper R&D conducted domestically, longer supplier payment terms that improve working capital, and sheer production scale.
 Rhodium found that the Western assumption that outsourced supply chains deliver greater efficiency at scale "does not hold in practice" when manufacturing costs in China are substantially lower than in the West.

 But there is a critical caveat that most coverage misses.
 As Leon Cheng of YCP Solidiance told CNBC: "Among Chinese EV players, only a few, like BYD, do this [vertical integration].
 Legacy auto players don't really have this."
 The cost advantage is not a Chinese industry trait.
 It is a BYD and Leapmotor trait.
 Most Chinese automakers buy components from suppliers at prices not dramatically different from what Western OEMs pay.
-The chinese-ev-brands-guide maps which companies have achieved meaningful vertical integration and which remain dependent on external suppliers.
+The Auto China 2026 EV takeaways maps which companies have achieved meaningful vertical integration and which remain dependent on external suppliers.

 What Happens When They Leave China